 A North Carolina native, Tim Kirkman received his bachelor’s degree from North Carolina State University’s College of Design, where he majored in graphic design with a minor in journalism.
 After graduation, he mov to New York City ad worked for more than ten years as an art director for Miramax Films, designing posters and advertising campaigns for award-winning films.
 While at Miramax, Tim completed an M.A. in Media Studies at The New Shool where he made his first documentary short, JASMINE, which received the top student prize and subsequently screened in festivals around the country.

-In addition to his film work, Tim teaches directing at the University of Southern California’s School for Cinematic Arts, as well as screenwriting at the Vermont College of Fine Art.
-Previously, he taught screenwriting in the now-defunct MPW Program at the USC, as well as Hunter College in New York City.
+In addition to his film work, Tim teaches directing at the University of Southern California’s School for Cinematic Arts, as well as screenwriting at UCLA’s School of Theater, Film and Television, and at the Vermont College of Fine Arts.
+Previously, he taught screenwriting in the Master of Professional Writing Program at USC, as well as Hunter College in New York City.
 He has served as a mentor for Outfest’s screenwriting lab and is also a freelance commercial director, creating content for clients such as FedEx Office, Michael’s, Erie Insurance, Journeys, and Maurice’s, as well as music videos for artists including Tift Merritt, Katrina Stone, New Hollow Band, Katie Herzig, and Leftover Cuties.
+He is also available as a script consultant.